 - High protein diet.

-- Fever or infection, which increases the breakdown of proteins.
+- Fever or infection increases the breakdown of proteins.
 Increased protein breakdown is a common feature of the disease.

-- Inflammation or interval training, which results in the breakdown of muscle proteins.
+- Inflammation or interval training results in the breakdown of muscle proteins.

 - Dehydration or low water consumption.

-- Intestinal bleeding When an upper gastrointestinal bleeding occurs, the blood is digested to protein.
+- Intestinal bleeding When upper gastrointestinal bleeding occurs, the blood is digested into protein.
 This protein is transported to the liver and metabolized.

-- Poor circulation, resulting in lower blood flow to the kidneys and therefore a decreased ability to remove urea.
+- Poor circulation results in lower blood flow to the kidneys and, therefore, a decreased ability to remove urea.

-- Thyroid abnormalities, which cause abnormal kidney function such as hypothyroidism and hyperthyroidism.
+- Thyroid abnormalities cause abnormal kidney function, such as hypothyroidism and hyperthyroidism.

-- Glucocorticoids, tetracyclines (except doxycycline), and other antiabolic drugs.
+- Glucocorticoids, tetracyclines (except doxycycline), and other anabolic drugs.

-Why is a high blood urea level bad?
+Why is a high blood urea level terrible?